 Production from the Mantos Blancos Mine is subject to the Mantos Stream Agreement.
-For a description of the Mantos Stream Agreement, see "Description of Material Assets - The Mantos Stream".

 One of the risks to the Mine is the receipt of permit approval from the various government agencies.
-Golder has not identified any significant risks and uncertainties that could reasonably be expected to affect the reliability or confidence in the exploration information, the Mineral Resources and Mineral Reserves estimates, or associated projected economic outcomes.
+No significant risks and uncertainties that could reasonably be expected to affect the reliability or confidence in the exploration information, the Mineral Resources and Mineral Reserves estimates, or associated projected economic outcomes has been identified.